Mark-Alexis-Posadas/vanilla-js-practice/js/loops/markdown-files/for-loop.md

 ## Count the number of even numbers in an array.

+**Steps**

+- Initialize a loop.
+- Set a variable i to iterate through numbers from 0 to 20.
+- Check if i is divisible by 2.
+- If i is divisible by 2, log i.
+- Repeat steps 3-4 until i reaches 20.

 ```js
 for (let i = 0; i <= 20; i++) {
   if (i % 2 == 0) {